jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-28-firebase-auth-testing-strategy.md

 2. **CI Integration**: All tests run automatically in CI pipeline
 3. **Documentation**: Complete documentation of testing approach
 4. **Reliability**: Tests should be stable and not produce flaky results
+5. **Maintainability**: Tests should be easy to understand and maintain
+6. **Resilience**: Tests should handle UI changes gracefully with multiple selector strategies

 ## Additional Considerations